AlfrescoArchive/alfresco-dbp-deployment/README.md

 ### K8s Cluster Namespace

-As mentioned as part of the Anaxes Shipyard guidelines, you should deploy into a separate namespace in the cluster to avoid conflicts:
+As mentioned as part of the Anaxes Shipyard guidelines, you should deploy into a separate namespace in the cluster to avoid conflicts(create the namespace only if it does not already exists):
 ```bash
 export DESIREDNAMESPACE=example
 kubectl create namespace $DESIREDNAMESPACE